 'Drivers and feedbacks of CHanges in ARctic TERresstrial Biodiversity'

 CHARTER is a HORIZON2020 project.
 It is an ambitious effort to advance adaptive capacity of Arctic communities to climatic and biodiversity changes through state-of-the-art synthesis based on thorough data collection, analysis and modelling of Arctic change with major socio-economic implications and feedbacks.
 It is led by the Arctic Center, University of Lapland (Finland).

 b.geos (Annett Bartsch) is leading WP1 'Transitions in land cover, biodiversity and cryosphere at decadal time scales'.

 The ultimate objective of the European Space Agency Initiative Permafrost_cci is to develop and deliver permafrost maps as ECV (Essential Climate Variable) products primarily derived from satellite measurements.
-The required associated parameters by GCOS for the ECV Permafrost are “Depth of active layer (m)” and “Permafrost temperature (K)”. b.geos (A. Bartsch) is supporting Gamma Remote Sensing AG as science lead of the project.
+The required associated parameters by GCOS for the ECV Permafrost are “Depth of active layer (m)” and “Permafrost temperature (K)”. b.geos (A. Bartsch) is supporting Gamma Remote Sensing AG (Switzerland) as science lead of the project.
 Follow the project on